EMT Training in Houston with Certification Information

 Source: *National Center for Education Statistics College Navigator.

 There are 2 other schools offering EMT training near Houston, Texas.
 Lone Star College System in The Woodlands offers degree and certificate programs for EMTs and paramedics.
-This school is 32.7 miles from Houston.
+This school is about 33 miles from Houston.
 For students who wish to advance to the next level of EMT training, College of the Mainland in Texas City has a certificate program for aspiring paramedics, and it's just under 36 miles from Houston.

 Related to Houston EMT Training